sandervalstar/gradesource-automatic-grade-selector/README.md

 # Gradesource automatic grade selector

-This is a tool that will prevent you from having to manually select a grade for each student in your class on gradesource.
+This is a tool that will help you automatically upload grades to gradesource and prevent you from having to manually select a grade for each student in your class.

 There are a few steps involved: